-LEVEL POLICY TITLE AND POLICY EXPLANATION I Policy SC-2.1 Sea-Level Rise and Updating the Local Coastal Program Include best-available information regarding possible sea-level rise in the next revision of the Local Coastal Program, which should be initiated within one year of adoption of the 2030 General Plan.
-I Policy SC-2.3 Sea Level Rise Consideration in Decision-Making Ensure that all planning, public works, and related decisions take rising sea level into consideration and take steps to reduce risk of damage or loss of life and property. analysis.
-The rezoning to RC prevents future development in the coastal hazard I Policy SC-2.4 Avoidance of Coastal Armoring or Hardening Wherever feasible, avoid coastal armoring or hardening in new development or in mitigating current and future risk to existing development.
-The revision to Policy 62 removes the necessity of armoring a new power plant in a location subject to coastal hazards during its expected lifetime under recommended scenarios.
-I Policy SC-3.10 Alternatives to Power Plant Generation Evaluate the feasibility of incorporating alternative sources of power generation such as wind and tidal power into the regional existing power supply grid to reduce reliance on GHG emission producing public utility and privately-owned power plants.
+LEVEL POLICY TITLE AND POLICY EXPLANATION ı Policy SC-2.1 Sea-Level Rise and Updating the Local Coastal Program Include best-available information regarding possible sea-level rise in the next revision of the Local Coastal Program, which should be initiated within one year of adoption of the 2030 General Plan. • Policy SC-2.3 Sea Level Rise Consideration in Decision-Making Ensure that all planning, public works, and related decisions take rising sea level into consideration and take steps to reduce risk of damage or loss of life and property. analysis.
+The rezoning to RC prevents future development in the coastal hazard Policy SC-2.4 ITISK LU EXISTITE GEVELODITIETIL. necessity of armoring a new power plant in Policy SC-3.10 Alternatives to Power Plant Generation Evaluate the feasibility of incorporating alternative sources of power generation such as wind and tidal power into the regional existing power supply grid to reduce reliance on GHG emission producing public utility and privatelyowned power plants.
 The proposed revision to the RC zone use table allows for renewable energy facilities compatible with the coastal location.
-I Policy CD-5.1 that have common needs and are compatible in order The revision to Policy 62 maintains the current policy in the 1982 LCP to direct energy development away from the Coastal Zone and to consolidate any energy facility immediately adjacent to an existing industrial uses and SCE transmission lines.
-I Policy CD-5.3 Encourage industrial activities to locate where municipal services are available including adequate The revision to Policy 62 maintains the current policy in the 1982 LCP to direct energy development away from the Coastal Zone and to locate industrial development near a recycled water main, high-pressure natural gas line, and a designated truck route.
-I Policy CD-21.2 Modify non-Coastal Dependent Energy Uses When the LCP is being updated, clarify that non Coastal-dependent energy facilities are not allowed in the Energy Coastal zone with exceptions for renewable energy installations such as solar panels and wind turbines under certain conditions and consistent with the Coastal Act. table allows for renewable energy facilities
+I Policy CD-5.1 Industrial Clustering Encourage the clustering of industrial uses into areas that have common needs and are compatible in order to maximize their efficiency.
+The revision to Policy 62 maintains the current policy in the 1982 LCP to direct energy development away from the Coastal Zone and to consolidate any energy facility immediately adjacent to an existing industrial uses and SCE transmission lines. - Policy CD-5.3 Available Services Encourage industrial activities to locate where municipal services are available including adequate storm drainage and water facilities, as well as easy access to multiple modes of transportation.
+The revision to Policy 62 maintains the current policy in the 1982 LCP to direct energy development away from the Coastal Zone and to locate industrial development near a recycled water main, high-pressure natural gas line, and a designated truck route.
+Policy CD-21.2 Modify non-Coastal Dependent Energy Uses When the LCP is being updated, clarify that non Coastal-dependent energy facilities are not allowed in the Energy Coastal zone with exceptions for renewable energy installations such as solar panels and wind turbines under certain conditions and consistent with the Coastal Act. table allows for renewable energy facilities